HelpBot Assistant

 Memory Usage Slightly lower Slightly higher

-AOT compilation increases the application size but significantly improves load time, interactivity and overall runtime performance in Blazor WebAssembly applications.
+AOT compilation increases app size but can significantly improve load time, interactivity, and overall runtime performance in Blazor WebAssembly apps.

 Limitations

-• Longer Build Time: AOT compilation is slower compared to standard builds.
+• Longer build time: compared to standard builds.

 Considerations